“Consciously or not, successful entrepreneurs always choose ventures that reflect who they are.’ Nick Bibby

 The first step in business ownership should be gathering up quality weapons to do battle.
 But traditional weapons such as capital (sometimes too much) and business plans should not be deployed first.
 Capital and business plans alone are not formidable enough to overcome the high rate of small business failure.
 Leaning on elements beyond the person, the entrepreneur, is central to why small businesses fail.

-The missing weapon is a personal plan based on greater knowledge of ourselves and the truth about where we belong, if at all, in the world of self-employment.
+The missing weapon is a personal plan based on greater knowledge of oneself and the truth about where we belong, if at all, in the world of self-employment.
 If there’s one single factor for why small businesses fail, it’s a lack of self-understanding that leads to poor choices.
 It’s not a business that makes a success of the entrepreneur.
 It’s the entrepreneur, who, if well prepared, makes a success of the business.
-Simply put, if chances for success in self-employment are to be increased, the self-employed must know their entrepreneurial self and build a venture around those findings.
-Small businesses fail when a person falsely believes they are entrepreneurial material and/or they do not chose a venture that, in some way, reflects themselves, their personality and their needs.
+Simply put, if the chances for success in self-employment are to be increased, the self-employed must know their entrepreneurial self and build a venture around those findings.
+Small businesses fail when a person falsely believes they are entrepreneurial material and/or they do not choose a venture that, in some way, reflects themselves, their personality and their needs.

 A Process For Entrepreneurial Insight

 The Focus Program for Emerging Entrepreneurs is the first and only insight system for developing a clear image of who a person might be as an entrepreneur and how they might fit into the world of self-employment.
 Until now, there has not been a process for examining the single most important component of entrepreneurship, namely THE ENTREPRENEUR.
 The Focus Program for Emerging Entrepreneurs guides users through the creation of a Personal Entrepreneurial Portrait, providing a powerful word picture that aids in defining critical success factors.
 Major outcomes associated with developing an entrepreneurial portrait are the ability to:

 - Determine one’s entrepreneurial type